 3. Short and Time-Friendly

-The trek typically takes three to four days, making it perfect for travelers who want a Himalayan experience but have limited time in Nepal.
+The trek can usually be completed in three to five days, making it a good option for travelers who want a Himalayan experience while working with a limited schedule.

 4. Beautiful Forests and Traditional Villages